Do you reload your ammunition?

 2. Lyman Gen6 Digital Powder Scale Review

 The Lyman Gen6 Digital Powder Measure uses touch-screen controls to dispense 2 grains per second of all types of smokeless powders.
-It is the perfect digital powder scale for the reloader who wants a precise, fast powder dispensing system.
+It is the perfect digital powder measure for the reloader who wants a precise, fast powder dispensing system.
 You also can use this reloading scale with any reloading press.

 Lyman’s exclusive anti-static/anti-draft technology virtually eliminates static charge build-up and powder migration in the hopper, so you get more consistent charges every time.